 Christianity was never meant to be something that you experience alone.
 We invite you to experience God with us.

-Help more people become more like Christ in authentic community. more...
+Emmanuel exists to help more people become more like Christ in authentic community. more...

 Our mission comes from the Great Commission that Jesus gave His disciples.